 The patient-centered medical home (PCMH) is a model of care intended to reduce the cost of care, reduce utilization of inappropriate health services and improve the quality of care and patient experience.
 The model is patient-centered, addressing and coordinating the full scope of physical and mental health care needs of a patient, including care with specialists and hospitals.
 In the United States, the adoption of medical homes is widespread and key to transforming the country's health care system.
 Over the past decade, with the proliferation of medical homes, a growing body of research assessing the effects of medical homes has become available.
-Based on available evidence, federal and state policy makers and health care payers have increasingly expressed interest in medical homes as a tool to restructure primary care.

-This Summary has not been adopted or officially endorsed by action of the committee.
+Based on available This Summary has not been adopted or officially endorsed by action of the committee.

-SB 934 A STAFF MEASURE SUMMARY
+SB 934 B STAFF MEASURE SUMMARY